Persuasion (magazine): Mission and orientation

 Persuasion is one of a number of new media outlets hosted on the publishing platform Substack.
-Its content, including magazine articles and podcast episodes, are free and publicly accessible.
+Its content, including magazine articles and podcast episodes, is free and publicly accessible.
 Paying members also receive access to events and discussions.
 As of April 2025, the site had over 100,000 subscribers.

 Leadership

 The magazine and organization are led by Yascha Mounk, who serves as editor-in-chief.
-Persuasion is advised by a board of prominent thinkers from across disciplines and political positions, including psychologists Steven Pinker and Jonathan Haidt, political scientists Francis Fukuyama and Sheri Berman, journalists Emily Yoffe and Olivia Nuzzi, and former editor-in-chief of Foreign Policy Moises Naim, among others.
+Persuasion is advised by a board of prominent thinkers from across disciplines and political positions, including psychologists Steven Pinker and Jonathan Haidt; political scientists Francis Fukuyama and Sheri Berman; journalists Emily Yoffe and Olivia Nuzzi; and former editor-in-chief of Foreign Policy Moisés Naím, among others.

 Podcast

-The Good Fight podcast “searches for the ideas, policies and strategies that can beat authoritarian populism”.
+The Good Fight podcast "searches for the ideas, policies and strategies that can beat authoritarian populism".
 A continuation of Mounk's podcasting at the think tank New America and Slate magazine, the weekly episodes consist of an hour-long discussion between Mounk and a single guest, generally on topics of politics, philosophy, or culture.
-Guests have included global leaders such as former British Prime Minister Tony Blair, novelists such as Elif Shafak, and journalists Ed Luce, Emily Yoffe and Ezra Klein, among others.
+Guests have included global leaders such as former Prime Minister of the United Kingdom Tony Blair, novelists such as Elif Shafak, and journalists Edward Luce, Emily Yoffe, and Ezra Klein, among others.